List of DreamWorks Dragons episodes: Season 1: Riders of Berk (2012–13)

 The first season is subtitled Riders of Berk.
 The series begins where the first movie leaves off, featuring 15–16 year old characters.

 Season 2: Defenders of Berk (2013–14)

-The second and final season is subtitled Defenders of Berk.
+The second season is subtitled Defenders of Berk.

-Netflix episodes: Race to the Edge
+Netflix episodes: Race to the Edge (2015–18)

 The series is subtitled Race to the Edge on Netflix.
-The series comes after the short film Dawn of the Dragon Racers (as the pilot episode) and the beginning is set about three years after the second season and the end a few Months (most likely 1 or 2) before the events of How to Train Your Dragon 2, featuring 18–19-year-old characters.
-Netflix reset the season count after the series moved from Cartoon Network, so the first season on Netflix is actually the third season released for DreamWorks Dragons, through to its eighth and final released season (labelled the sixth season on Netflix).
+The series comes after the short film Dawn of the Dragon Racers (as the pilot episode) and the beginning is set about three years after the second season and the end a few months (most likely one or two) before the events of How to Train Your Dragon 2, with the main characters aged 19 or 20.
+Netflix counts the seasons for Race to the Edge separately from Dreamworks Dragons as a whole, so the first season on Netflix is the third season overall, through to its sixth and final released season being the eighth season overall.